Ole Miss Opportunity Program

 The University of Mississippi is committed to providing access to quality education for students from all backgrounds.
 Through our Ole Miss Opportunity program, the University guarantees that eligible Mississippi resident students will receive financial aid support to cover the average cost of tuition, residence hall housing, and an allowance for meals.
 This program will fill the gap in funding after all federal, state, institutional, and private scholarships and grants awarded to the student have been considered.

-To be eligible for Ole Miss Opportunity in 2022-2023, you must be a Mississippi resident, U.S. citizen, an entering freshman at the start of the Fall 2022 semester, seeking a degree and enrolled full time at Ole Miss.
+To be eligible for Ole Miss Opportunity (OMO), you must be a Mississippi resident, U.S. citizen or permanent resident, an entering freshman at the start of the Fall semester in which you first enroll, seeking a degree, and enrolled full-time at Ole Miss.
 In addition, you must meet the following criteria:

 - 3.0 high-school GPA by the time of awarding.

 The two applications listed below are required every year.